 - Neglect – Refusal or failure by those responsible to provide food, shelter, health care or protection for a vulnerable elder.

-- Exploitation – Illegal taking, misuse, or concealment of funds, property, or assets of a vulnerable elder.
+- Financial Exploitation – Illegal taking, misuse, or concealment of funds, property, or assets of a vulnerable elder.

 - Emotional Abuse – Inflicting mental pain, anguish, or distress on an elder person through verbal or nonverbal acts.